dankamongmen/notcurses/README.md

 struct ncreel;

 // Create an ncreel according to the provided specifications.
 Returns NULL on
-// failure. w must be a valid WINDOW*, to which offsets are relative.
+// failure. 'nc' must be a valid plane, to which offsets are relative.
 Note that
 // there might not be enough room for the specified offsets, in which case the
 // ncreel will be clipped on the bottom and right.
 A minimum number of rows
 // and columns can be enforced via popts. efd, if non-negative, is an eventfd